douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 5.  **Terraform**: A tool for building, changing, and versioning infrastructure safely and efficiently, using a declarative configuration language.

 In summary, declarative programming offers a high level of abstraction and can significantly simplify the coding process for certain types of tasks, particularly those involving data retrieval, UI design, and system configuration.
-By focusing on the \'what\' rather than the \'how,\' it allows for more concise, understandable, and maintainable code in these domains.
+By focusing on the 'what' rather than the 'how,' it allows for more concise, understandable, and maintainable code in these domains.

 ## Scripting Languages